Almost shot the perfect video but sneezed in the last second? Or maybe you weren't looking directly into the camera when you started recording?

 And that's it!
 Everything should be back to how it was before you got the scissors out! ✂️

 Can I delete a frame from the middle of a video?

-Not within your VideoAsk account.
-If you want to cut middle sections out of a video we suggest downloading your video, making any edits in an external video editing tool and re-uploading your video to your media library or exporting it via our integration with Descript.
+Not from within your VideoAsk account.
+If you want to cut middle sections out of a video we suggest downloading your video, making any edits in an external video editing tool and re-uploading your video to your media library, or exporting it via our integration with Descript.

 Help!
 I trimmed too much of my video, can I get the original one back?